 To call the input generator you tyically do

-Please note that the program expects its input from the standard input.
+Please note that the program no longer expects its input from the standard input.

 inpgen executable accepts a few command-line options.
 In particular you might find usefull